Apply for your first learner permit

 What you need to know about your first learner permit and how to apply

-You must apply for your learner permit within two years of passing your theory test or you will have to repeat it and pay another fee.
+You need to apply for your learner permit within two years of passing your theory test or you will have to repeat it and pay another fee.

 Your learner permit allows you to drive on all public roads, except motorways and you must display L plates.
 It is against the law for you to drive unaccompanied and penalty points apply.
 Know more >